Activities for dementia

 If you'd like to venture further from home, there are organisations that can support both you and the person caring for you.

-Young Dementia UK has details of holidays in the UK and abroad for those under 65 with dementia
+- Dementia UK has details of holidays in the UK and abroad for people with dementia

-Find out more from Alzheimer's Society about holidays and travelling.
+Find out more from the Alzheimer's Society about holidays and travelling.

 Activities for the later stages of dementia